hashicorp/terraform-provider-azurerm/website/docs/r/database_migration_project.html.markdown

 * `location` - (Required) Specifies the supported Azure location where the resource exists.
 Changing this forces a new resource to be created.

-* `source_platform` - (Required) Platform type of migration source.
+* `source_platform` - (Required) The platform type of the migration source.
 Currently only support: `SQL`(on-premises SQL Server).
 Changing this forces a new resource to be created.

-* `target_platform` - (Required) Platform type of migration target.
+* `target_platform` - (Required) The platform type of the migration target.
 Currently only support: `SQLDB`(Azure SQL Database).
 Changing this forces a new resource to be created.

 * `tags` - (Optional) A mapping of tags to assigned to the resource.